travelsoft-direct-connect/ndc-api-doc/02-login.md

 {: .no_toc }
 The login operation authenticates a user and returns a token to access all others methods.
 A token has an expiration date and can be used for all requests of the user (agency/agent) until it expires.
 Usually a token is valid during 24h after its creation.

+**You should also receive in the response a cookie named JSESSIONID, you must send it back to all the next requests in you workflow!**

 __Important__:

 It could occur that tokens are removed because of a server restart, so it's important to check all NDC error responses to detect this case of token lost.
 If NDC error code is `368` (description: "`Not authorized`", owner: "`ORCHESTRA`"), that means token is expired or lost, so a login request must be executed again to get a new token.